Battle of Krefeld

-The Battle of Krefeld (sometimes referred to by its French name of Créfeld) was a battle fought at Krefeld near the Rhine on 23 June 1758 between a Prussian-Hanoverian army and a French army during the Seven Years' War.
+The Battle of Krefeld (sometimes referred to by its French name of Créfeld, and as Creveld) was fought at Krefeld near the Rhine on 23 June 1758 between a German army under the Duke Ferdinand of Brunswick-Wolfenbüttel and a French army under the Count Louis of Clermont during the Seven Years' War.
+As a result of this Ferdinand's victory, the British government decided to reinforce him with a significant number of troops from the island.

+By the time of the battle, the French army in Germany had deteriorated due to poor provisions, poor administration, and constant retreats; all this also had an impact on the soldiers' morale.
+Its presence there was marked by major defeats such as Krefeld, Minden, and Rossbach.

 Background

-The Hanoverian army led by Ferdinand, brother of the duke of Brunswick, had driven the French led by the Comte de Clermont back across the Rhine.
+The Hanoverian Army led by Ferdinand, the Duke of Brunswick and brother-in-law of Prussian King Frederick the Great, had driven the French led by the Comte de Clermont back across the Rhine.
 Ferdinand's own army had crossed to the left bank of the Rhine and was now in a position to threaten the frontier of France itself.
 The Battle of Rheinberg fought on 12 June proved indecisive.
 Clermont, who had recently replaced the Duc de Richelieu in command of the French army, was attempting to stem Ferdinand's advance.
 He chose a defensive line on the south side of a walled canal running roughly east and west.
 Thus the walled canal constituted a sort of natural fortification that Clermont thought would be easy to defend.